karlhulme/jsonotron/readme.md

 When defining the JSON schema you can use any of the JSON Schema Draft 7 capabilities as implemented by Ajv.

-A schema type can reference external enum types and schema types too using the `{ $ref: '#/definitions/<typeName>' }` expression.
+A schema type can reference external enum types and schema types using the `{ $ref: '#/definitions/<typeName>' }` expression.
 You don't need to plug in the actual definition because Jsonotron will do that for you.
+If you reference a enum type or schema type that is not supplied to the Jsonotron constructor then the initialisation will fail.

 ```javascript
 const mySchemaTypeWithExternalRefs = {